 Sanctuary is a place where elephants feel FREE.
 They are not in chains.
 They can walk around the jungle and little ones can play in the river.
 They are not treated badly for riding purposes.
 All these experiences you can get, with riding and no riding, are businesses for Thai people.
 Also sanctuaries.
 Just that between riding elephants for fun, probably not knowing nothing about them and sanctuaries, is that here you have better connections with these wild animals.
 We fed them with bananas, we had short trekking, we took a mud bath and we swam with them in the river.
 It is a great feeling to see them enjoying themselves.
 Like, little kids.

 Instead of riding and exploiting elephants, Sanctuary is a place where people should treat them with LOVE and RESPECT.
 It is all about attitude and connection.
 Our guide PAI gave us an example with pets.
 Elephants are like his babies.
 He doesn´t want them to get sick or to be hurt.

 !!
 So if you are going to Thailand to see elephants, do NOT go to ride them !!

 Chiang Dao is a small town in the northern part of Chiang Mai and it is also called the ‘City of Stars’.
 Doi Chang Dao is also the third highest peak in Thailand.
 It reaches a height of 2,186 meters.
 You can enjoy the green rainforests, limestone caverns and a lot of waterfalls in the jungle.

 The national park is two hours away from Chiang Mai and it is located close to the Myanmar border.

-Next adventures were in our second favorite destination in Thailand, Krabi.
-I am preparing highlights of Krabi and it will come on site in next days 😉 Stay awesome!
+The next adventures were in our second favorite destination in Thailand, Krabi.
+I am preparing highlights of Krabi and it will come on-site in the next days 😉 Stay awesome!